 Instructors are not required to collect or report indirect evidence of student learning such as student surveys, course evaluations, or focus groups.

 Instructors should use the Pathways Assessment Reporting Form to report assessment data from their Pathways course(s).
 When complete, please submit your Pathways Assessment Reporting Form using the Pathways Assessment Data Collection Google Form.
-As an alternative, the reporting form may be submitted to Molly Hall (firstname.lastname@example.org) in the Assessment & Evaluation unit in the Office of Academic Decision Support.
+As an alternative, the reporting form may be submitted to Molly Hall in the Institutional Effectiveness unit in the Office of Analytics and Institutional Effectiveness.

 Instructors may submit assessment data from their Pathways courses whenever data collection for the semester is complete.
 Deadlines for submitting data are as follows: